nestybox/sysbox/docs/quickstart/security.md

 ```

 This fails because the source of the bind mount (`/usr/src/linux-headers-5.4.0-65`)
-is an initial read-only mount of the container, so it's considered immutable.
+is an initial read-only mount of the container.
+Since the bind mount simply
+makes that initial read-only mount show up somewhere else in the container's
+filesystem, the bind mount is also considered immutable.

 6. Finally, the mount restrictions do not apply to new mounts created inside the
     container.
 Those are not initial mounts, so no restrictions are placed on them: